-I’m such a big fan of this type of mushrooms, especially the brown ones.
+We're such big fans of this type of mushrooms, especially the brown ones.
 You just need to remove the base and separate into small pieces.
-Again, they don’t need much cooking wise so the least you do, the better.
-I like them slightly stir-fried or simply steamed to keep all the juiciness and flavor, give me a hot rice bowl and some soy sauce and I’ll be happy.
+Again, they don't need much cooking wise so the least you do, the better.
+Try them slightly stir-fried or simply steamed to keep all the juiciness and flavor, give us a hot rice bowl and some soy sauce and we'll be happy.
 Keep it simple, it tastes better.

 You might also like: 6 Sweet potato restaurant dishes you should eat